Up to 60% off sofas & mattresses — limited‑time deals.

 Metric Score Remarks

-Cooling 3.6 Corduroy and foam run warm during long sessions
+Cooling 3.6 Corduroy and foam ran warm in long sessions

-Seat Comfort 4.2 Great for reclining and stretching out
+Seat Comfort 4.2 Best for reclining and stretching out

-Back Support 3.6 Works best when you commit to a reclined posture
+Back Support 3.6 Works better reclined than upright

-Seat Depth Fit 3.5 Very deep; can feel oversized for shorter legs
+Seat Depth Fit 3.5 Very deep for shorter legs

-Layout Practicality 4.1 Flexible modes help small homes justify the footprint
+Layout Practicality 4.1 Flexible modes help justify the footprint

-Overall 4.0 Best for low-slung lounging and quick guest conversions
+Overall 4.0 Best for low-slung lounging and guest conversions

 COMAX Futon Sofa Bed Queen (79")